cooperdozier/easy-em/README.md

 It optionally integrates with the full set of Pure CSS framework rules, if you just comment out my 'purecss-stripped.css' and uncomment the CDN stylesheet links in the HTML.
 Also, the CDN links are for Pure 3.0.0 while mine were taken from Pure 2.0.3.
 Not sure if there are any significant differences in the ones I included yet.

 **For Novices:**
 ***If you have never used GitHub before, the way to get the code/files and make Easy Em go is: click the green Code button, click Download Zip, extract it on your computer, and double click either HTML file, they will open from your hard disk into a web browser.
 Any text editor or programmer's text editor can be used for modifications and writing web page content.
-Microsoft's Visual Studio Code is free and very popular.***
+Microsoft's Visual Studio Code<sup>1</sup> is free and very popular.***

 I built this for my site, [SaveTheOxygen.org](savetheoxygen.org) which is about Ocean Hypoxia and Climate Change, after I couldn't find a way to adapt the horizontal to vertical menu from the example at [https://purecss.io/layouts/tucked-menu-vertical/](https://purecss.io/layouts/tucked-menu-vertical/) that I had been using, such that it allows for menu items exceeding the window's horizontal width.

+<sup>1<sup>: Visual Studio Code is proprietary but open-source-adjacent --> Taken from Wikipedia in 2024:<br>
+"Visual Studio Code is proprietary software released under the "Microsoft Software License",[5] but based on the MIT licensed program named "Visual Studio Code — Open Source" (also known as "Code — OSS"), also created by Microsoft and available through GitHub."